mrjulio/git-hooks/README.md

 # Basic git hooks for PHP

 ## Intro

-@TODO
+Information about git hooks on the internet is too scattered so I decided to make my own.

+IMPORTANT!
+The hooks are not plug-n-play.
+You will still need to adjust them to your environment.
+By default all checks are triggered.

+## Requirements

+- *nix flavour (for *bsd you'll need to adjust the bash path)
+- php
+- phpunit
+- phpcs

 ## Pre Commit

+- only checks indexed files contents
-- forbid words like var_export, var_dump, print_r
+- forbid words like `var_export`, `var_dump`, `print_r` in php files (@TODO)
-- php code sniffing with PhpCodeSniffer
+- enforce a coding standard with PhpCodeSniffer
-- php -l: check php syntax
+- check php syntax with `php -l`
-- phpunit

-@TODO:
+- run unit tests with `phpunit`
-- don't allow `console.log` for js files
+- forbid `console.log` in js files (@TODO)
-- apply forbid words on php files only

 ## Post Update

-@TODO:
+- run synchronization scripts like [https://github.com/mrjulio/mysql-revisioning-tool] (@TODO)

+## Pre Receive

+- (@TODO)

 ## Credits